-With The announcement of new MacBook laptops with a single USB 3.1 Type-C port, Apple Inc is poised to redefine the landscape of Apple computer device connectivity for the next decade.
+With The announcement of new MacBook laptops with combination ThunderBolt 3 and USB 3.1 Type-C ports, Apple Inc is poised to redefine the landscape of Apple computer device connectivity for the next decade.
 Delivering both power and bi-directional high-speed data transfers, USB-C is poised to consolidate they myriad of computer I/O ports and interfaces into a single, unified connector standard on both Macintosh and Windows PC's for years to come.

-Learn more about specific announced and shipping Mac compatible SuperSpeed Plus USB-C hardware as it happens on the Blog page.
+Learn more about specific announced and shipping Mac compatible SuperSpeed Plus and ThunderBolt3 USB-C hardware as it happens on the Blog page.

-The new 12-Inch Apple MacBook with Retina Display deploys USB Type-C Rev 1 which maintains 5Gb/s speed but introduces the new micro connector.
+The 12 inch Retina MacBook deploys USB Type-C Rev 1 which maintains 5Gb/s speed but introduces the new micro connector.
 As the USB-C standard evolves, next-generation USB Type-C Rev 2 will increase the data speed to 10Gb/s.

 The Benefits Of USB-C For Apple UsersSuperSpeed+ Offers One Unified Port For: